sachinmsahrma/Ant-Media-Docs/docs/Create-Deploy-In-Azure.rst

    :alt: Review + Create section in Azure Marketplace Virtual Machine

 Here you will see the settings you have made in other sections.
-After checking all the settings you can create the virtual machine.
+Checking all the settings you can create the virtual machine.

+After creating the instance, wait for installation and reach management console from the URL: http://<Server_IP_Address>:5080 .

+If you have any question, contact us from the `website <https://antmedia.io/#contact>`_..I hope this tutorial has been useful to you.